Rootzreggae/the-gaspar-2022/src/routes/blog/Design-and-drive.md

 <br>

 If you believe designer’s shouldn’t code, then by that logic designers shouldn’t be allowed to drive.
-If you're going to produce digital products for the future, I believe you should at least have a fundamental understanding of HTML and CSS.
+If you're going to produce digital products for the future, I believe you should at least have a basic understanding of HTML and CSS.

 <br>